I've heard about the MERS-CoV infection. What is it, and is there anything I need to do to protect myself?

 There's currently no vaccine to prevent MERS-CoV.
 However, as with any virus, you can reduce your risk of infection by using good health and hygiene practices:

 - Vigorously wash your hands with soap and water for at least 20 seconds.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw used tissues in the trash immediately, and then wash your hands carefully.

 - Disinfect frequently touched surfaces, such as doorknobs.

 - Avoid touching your face, mouth and nose with unwashed hands.

 - Don't share cups, utensils or other items with sick people.

 The Centers for Disease Control and Prevention and the World Health Organization are closely monitoring the virus.
 They're currently not recommending changing your plans if you're traveling to the Middle East or other places where the virus has been reported.

 If you've traveled to the Arabian Peninsula or a neighboring country and you develop a fever and symptoms of MERS-CoV within 14 days of returning, see your doctor and discuss your recent travel.

-- Middle East respiratory syndrome (MERS).
-Centers for Disease Control and Prevention. http://www.cdc.gov/coronavirus/MERS/index.html.
-Accessed May 16, 2014.
+- Middle East respiratory syndrome (MERS): About MERS.
+Centers for Disease Control and Prevention. http://www.cdc.gov/coronavirus/mers/about/index.html.
+Accessed Oct.
+3, 2015.